samson-bakos/samson-bakos/README.md

 ## 📊 Data Scientist | 🧑‍🏫 Educator | 🏋️ Bodybuilding Enthusiast

-I'm a passionate Data Scientist and Educator with a Master’s in Data Science from the University of British Columbia.
+I'm a passionate Data Scientist and Educator with a Masters in Data Science from the University of British Columbia.
 I currently teach and develop curriculum as a Data Science Instructor and Subject Matter Expert at Lighthouse Labs.

 ### 🧰 Languages and Tools:

 - **Python** 🐍: Pandas, NumPy, SciPy, statsmodels, PyTorch, Scikit-Learn, and more.
 - **R** 📊: Tidyverse, Rstan, and developing apps with R Shiny.
 - **SQL/NoSQL** 🗃️: Proficient in managing databases with PostgreSQL and MongoDB.
-- **Data Visualization and Web Apps** 📈: Expertize in Matplotlib, Plotly, Dash, Streamlit, ggplot2, and Tableau.
+- **Data Visualization and Web Apps** 📈: Expertise in Matplotlib, Plotly, Dash, Streamlit, ggplot2, and Tableau.
 - **Machine Learning / AI** 🤖: Using libraries like XGBoost, Hugging Face Transformers, OpenAI, and LangChain.

 ### 🚀 Some of My Projects: